Revenue vs Profit (The $96K Mistake Operators Make Chasing Monthly Numbers Instead of Annual Math)

 When to prioritize profit:

-Established business with proven model
+Established business with a proven model

 Already profitable and need to protect margins